quartzmo/google-cloud-go/internal/postprocessor/librarian/design.md

 ### Mitigation

-Before migrating each library, perform a `diff` between the output of the old and new systems.
-Any significant differences will be investigated and the post-processor will be adjusted as needed.
+After processing changes for a library, perform a `diff` over the entire google-cloud-go repo.
+Compare against a whole-repo diff after an OwlBot change.

 ## Tool versioning